This is why it's ALL WORTH IT!

 Tracy currently attends a small group, every Thursday to ensure we can provide her with a one to one throughout the session.
 Tracey has a flair for textiles and enjoys making things.
 She appears proud of her achievements.
 She likes praise.

-During the 2 months that Kim has been with Aspired Futures, she has shown a flare for art and always volunteers to help out.
+During the 2 months that Kim has been with Aspired Futures, she has shown a flair for art and always volunteers to help out.
 Her smile has appeared.

 “When you come here and you listen to the other kids stories you can’t believe they can look so happy and then you feel you should get on with it as well, if they can be happy after what they have been through then I feel I should try to be happy as well”